K-Romanowicz/MECH105-Algorithms/Simpson's Rule/README.md

 - I: calculated integral

 ## Limitations:
-If there is an odd number of segments, the trapezoidal rule is used for the final segment.
+If there is an odd number of segments, the trapezoidal rule is used to calculate the final segment.
 (A warning will pop up if the trapezoidal rule is used.)
 It is not able to apply Simpson's 3/8 rule, which may have resulted in a more accurate estimate.